mona-piya/StackoverflowAnalysis/readme.md

 This repository holds **project** submission for the unit **COMP6200 - Data Science**.

 Stack overflow is a professional community for developers.
-They conduct developer surveys every year since 2011, and the collected data is available open source on the web.
+They conduct developer surveys every year since 2011, and the collected data is available open-source on the web.
 The latest dataset 2020 was released on March 5th, 2021.
 With proper analysis, the Dataset would help us to answer real-world questions.
-For instance, we can find the most popular language that the developer use, or we can find the developer role which pays the highest salary.
-Our project is to analyse last three years of developer survey and gather meaningful insights from it.
+For instance, we can find the most popular language that the developers use.We also can find the developer role which pays the highest salary.
+Our project is to analyze the last three years of the developer survey and gather meaningful insights from it.

-As a first step, we will clean the data by removing null values and outliers in each columns.
+As a first step, we will clean the data by removing null values and outliers in each column.
 Then, refactor the columns in such a way that help us in analysis.
 Then we performed data analysis and machine learning on the cleaned dataset.
-We  used machine learning to understand the growth of languages and the salary for data scientist in the upcoming years.
+We  used machine learning to understand the growth of languages and the salary for data scientists in the upcoming years.

-The questions that we answered as part of analysis were given in the `Data analysis and visualization section`.
+The questions that we answered as part of the analysis were given in the `Data analysis and visualization section`.
 Please refer to the Jupyter notebook file for all the codes.
 This `readme.md` file explains the key steps and results that we got as part of our project.

 # <a name="2 Data Source">Data source:</a>

 The dataset is very diverse and came from a Stack overflow developer survey from 180 countries.
 Stack overflow has data collected through surveys from 2011 to 2020.
 We choose 2018,2019 and 2020 to analyze for the projects.
 The participants mostly from the US, India, and EMEA regions.
 The majority of the survey respondents had a background of developer/ coding experience.
 We performed various analysis and our key results are given in the `Data Analysis` section.

-Dataset can be downloaded from the below mentioned link.
+Dataset can be downloaded from the mentioned below link:

 **Download Link** ->   https://insights.stackoverflow.com/survey

 The data are available in the CSV format ranging from 40 to 150 MB with data of 1.5 Lakh survey participants.
 The attributes are 130,86 and 62 respectively for the years of 2018,2019 and 2020.
 For our project, we focused on specific features.
-As a result, we specificaly chose column that were required for our analysis and dropped the ones which were not required.
+As a result, we specifically chose columns which required for our analysis and dropped the ones which were not required.

  The reason why we chose this dataset is because of its diverse nature and it was completely uncleaned.
 We, as a developer, use Stack overflow to find answers for most of the questions we get.
 That encouraged us to explore and derive key insights from the survey results.
 Also, the Insights can be used for a better understanding of the information technology and hiring employees and job seekers for preparing the career resume building.

 # <a name="3 Key Insights">Key Insights</a>

-1. JavaScript has maintained it's stronghold as the most commonly used programming language.
+1. JavaScript has maintained its stronghold as the most commonly used programming language.
 Almost 70% of the respondents are using Javascript.
 HTML/CSS stands as the second most popular language with about 63%
 2. About `55%` of respondents identify themselves as **full-stack developers**, and about `20%` consider themselves as **mobile developers**.
 3. Most of the respondents were from the **United States**.
 For example, in the year 2020, USA had about `20%` respondents and the second highest was india with about `14%` respondents.
 We have plotted geographical plot using `plotly` to map how many respondents were from each country.
 4. Consistent with the data from all three year, we still see evidence that people of color are underrepresented among professional developers.
 About `63%` of the respondents were of `White or european descend`